drivendataorg/cloud-cover-runtime/README.md

  - the `data` directory on the host machine is mounted in the container as a read-only directory `/codeexecution/data`
  - the `submission` directory on the host machine is mounted in the container as `/codeexecution/submission`

-When you make a submission, the code execution platform will unzip your submission assets to the `/codeexecution` folder.
+When you make a code submission, the code execution platform will unzip your submission assets to the `/codeexecution` folder.
 This must result in a `main.py` in the top level `/codeexecution` working directory.
 (Hint: make sure your `main.py` is compressed at the top level of your `tar`'ed submission and not nested into a directory.)

 On the official code execution platform, we will take care of mounting the data―you can assume your submission will have access to `/codeexecution/data/test_features`.
 You are responsible for creating the submission script that will read from `/codeexecution/data` and write out `.tif`s to `/codeexecution/submission/`.
 Once your code finishes, some sanity checking tests run and then the script will zip up all the `.tif`s into an archive to be scored on the platform side.